ememer/minimal-info/readme.md

-Minimal info is a minimal webpage build using React.
+#Minimal info is a minimal webpage build using React.

 About:

-What to do:
+##What to do:

 3 minimal section

-- National currency information by using API National Bank of Poland,
+#- National currency information by using API National Bank of Poland,
-- Simple list to "TO DO"
+#- Simple list to "TO DO"
-- Analog clock with weather info
+#- Analog clock with weather info

-API's
+##API's
 http://api.nbp.pl/
 https://openweathermap.org/api